cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 ## Step 5 : deploying your app into Cozy

-If you want to deploy the app on a Cozy, your first need to put on a public git repository.
-We use [Github](https://github.com) because it's awesome but you can use any git provider.
+If you want to deploy the app into a Cozy, your first need to put on a public git repository.
+We use [Github](https://github.com) because it's awesome, but you can use any git provider.

-When you have published your code, go to your cozy if you have one or to http://localhost:9104/#applications and install your app through the dedicated interface.
+When you have published your code, go to your Cozy if you have one, or to http://localhost:9104/#applications and install your app through the dedicated interface.
 The application logs are available inside the virtual machine.
-To watch  them, do the following:
+In order to take a look at them, do the following:
 ```bash
 vagrant ssh
 tail -f /usr/local/cozy/apps/{yourapplication}/{yourapplication}/{yourapplication}/logs/production.log